Batch-Man/DelLine/README.md

 # DelLine
 **Description:**
-Delete any line from a text file.
+This plugin will help you in deleteing any line from a text file by simply mentioning its line number.

 AUTHOR:	**Kvc**